-Non-disciplinary actions: Includes verbal and written counseling.
-Non-disciplinary actions are not reportable to the board or licensing agencies.
-These documents are maintained in the program's files and are not a part of the permanent GME record.
+- 1. Please complete: the trainee name, Program Director (PD) name, program, PGY level (if applicable) and date of start of counseling or remediation action. - 2.
+Please choose type of action: - Non-disciplinary actions: Non-disciplinary actions are not reportable to the board or licensing agencies.
+These documents are maintained in the program's files and are not a part of the permanent GME record - i.
+Verbal Counseling - ii.
+Written Counseling - Formal corrective actions: Please contact the GME office prior to delivering any formal corrective action.

-Formal disciplinary actions: Includes probation, extension of training for competency-related deficiencies, non-reappointment and dismissal.
-These actions are reportable to licensing boards and are appealable (the resident/fellow can request to have a formal inquiry into the program's action).
-Disciplinary actions that are not appealed, or whose decision is not overturned during the appeal process become part of the trainee's permanent record maintained In the GME office.
+These actions are reportable to licensing boards and are appealable in most cases (the trainee can request to have a formal inquiry into the program's action).
+Corrective actions that are not appealed, or whose decision is not overturned during the appeal process become part of the trainee's permanent record maintained in the GME office.

-Actions which are NOT appealable include falsification of records, material omission of information on application or any official paperwork, conviction of a felony or loss of medical licensure.
+Actions that are NOT appealable include: falsification of records, material omission of information on application or any official paperwork, violation of substance abuse policy, conviction of a felony or loss of medical license leading to inability to practice clinical medicine.